 The First Round of Judging takes place online from March to May.

-The Semi-Final Round of Judging takes place from May to September at live screening events held all over the world, hosted by members of the Academy.
+The Semi-Final Round of Judging takes place from Mid-June to Mid-September at live screening events held all over the world, hosted by members of the Academy.
 Ernst & Young tabulate ballots to determine four nominees in each category.

 - Nominees Announced

 Nominees are announced at different times throughout the year according to the Awards Ceremony that the Category belongs to, as follows:

 International Emmy® News Awards: August

 - Final Round Of Judging